gashcrumb/ipaas-api/docs/entities.md

 We are in the process of creating a diagram (see below) for the Entity Relationships in iPaaS.
 Below is a description of we are currently developing.
 Please feel free to edit this document as necessary.

 ## Models/Entities:

-- Organization
-    - has a name
+- Connection
+    - attributes: `name`, `icon`, `configuredProperties`, `position`, `description`
+    - belongs to ConnectionType
-    - has many Connections
+    - has many Tag (many-to-many)
+- ConnectionType
+    - attributes: `name`, `icon`, `properties`
-    - has many IntegrationTemplates
+    - has many Connection
-    - has many Users
+- Environment
-- User
+    - attributes: `name`
-    - has a name
+    - belongs to an EnvironmentKind
-    - belongs to many Organizations
+    - belongs to an Organization
+    - has many IntegrationRuntime
+- EnvironmentKind
+    - attributes: `name`
-    - has many Integrations
+    - has many Environment
 - Integration
-    - has a name
-    - has a configuration
+    - attributes: `name`, `configuration`
-    - has an IntegrationTemplate
+    - has one IntegrationTemplate (through JOIN IntegrationTemplatesIntegrations))
-    - has many IntegrationRuntimes
+    - has many IntegrationRuntime
-    - has many Tags
+    - has many Tag (many-to-many)
+    - belongs to a User
 - IntegrationRuntime
-    - has a state
+    - attributes: `state`
-    - has an Integration
+    - belongs to an Integration
-    - has an Environment
+    - belongs to an Environment
 - IntegrationTemplate
-    - has a name
-    - has a step order
+    - attributes: `name`, `step order`
-    - has many Connections
+    - has many Connection
-    - has many Steps
+    - has many Step
-    - has many Tags
+    - has many Tag
-- Connection
-    - has a name
-    - has an icon
-    - has configured properties
-    - has a position
-    - has a description
-    - has one ConnectionType
+- Organization
+    - attributes: `name`
-    - has many Tags
+    - has many Connection
-- ConnectionType
-    - has a name
+    - has many Environment
-    - has an icon
+    - has many IntegrationTemplate
-    - has properties
+    - has many User
 - Step
-    - has configured properties
+    - has `configuredProperties`
-    - refers to a StepType
+    - belongs to a StepType
+    - has many IntegrationTemplate (through JOIN IntegrationTemplateSteps)
 - StepType
-    - has a name
-    - has an icon
-    - has properties
-- Environment
-    - has a name
-    - has an EnvironmentKind
-    - belongs to many Organizations
-- EnvironmentKind
+    - attributes: `name`, `icon`, `properties`
-    - has a name
+    - has many Step
 - Tag
+    - attributes: `label`, `value`
+    - has many Connection (many-to-many)
+    - has many Integration (many-to-many)
+- User
+    - attributes: `name`
+    - belongs to many Organization
-  - has a name
+    - has many Integrations

 <!-- TODO wanna keep this handy for now